albar965/albar965.github.io/littlenavmap-faq.md

 <!-- ================================================================================================ -->

 ### Airports, scenery library and navigation data

+#### All airports are marked as add-on (yellow circle on map) for MSFS {#airport-addon-msfs}

+This appears after updating MSFS to the SU9 (beta).

+Airports were moved to a new folder `fs-base-genericairports` which is the reason _Little Navmap_ does not recognize these as stock airports.

+You can add the `fs-base-genericairports` folder to the exclude list for add-on recognition in _Little Navmap_ as a workaround.
+The actual location of the folder depends on installation.
+Common is `C:\Users\YOURLOGINNAME\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Official\OneStore\fs-base-genericairports` for installation from the Microsoft store.

+See chapter [Select Paths to exclude add-on recognition](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/OPTIONS.html#select-paths-to-exclude-add-on-recognition) for more information.

 #### Little Navmap crashes with an SQL error `unknown table fence` or similar {#crash-fence}